Killin Music Festival: Other events

 The group have also organised other events alongside the summer festival weekend.

 History

 Killin Traditional Music and Dance Festival 1995 – 2003

 The Killin Traditional Music and Dance Festival, also known as Killin Folk Festival, ran for nine festivals from 1995 until 2003.

-Danny Kyle served as festival director for the first three festivals, from 1995 through 1998, until his passing on 7 July 1998.
+Danny Kyle served as festival director for the first four festivals, from 1995 through 1998, until his passing on 7 July 1998.
+The first event in 1995 was organised by Killin and District Traders' Association in conjunction with Danger Inc - Danny Kyle and Gerry Chambers, Celtic Music Consultants.

+In October 1996 the Killin and District Traders Association was re-organised under a new entity named "The Killin Initiative".
+The new group oversaw the organisation of the annual Killin Traditional Music and Dance Festival and Killin Highland Games events.